danielang2020/danielang2020.github.io/documents/k8s/k8s.md

 > Using the controller.kubernetes.io/pod-deletion-cost annotation, users can set a preference regarding which pods to remove first when downscaling a ReplicaSet.

+> ReplicaSets are the successors to ReplicationControllers.
+The two serve the same purpose, and behave similarly, except that a ReplicationController does not support set-based selector requirements as described in the labels user guide.
+As such, ReplicaSets are preferred over ReplicationControllers

+##### StatefulSets
+> Like a Deployment, a StatefulSet manages Pods that are based on an identical container spec.
+Unlike a Deployment, a StatefulSet maintains a sticky identity for each their Pods.
+Theses pods are created from the same spec, but are not interchangable: each has a persistent identifier that it maintains across any rescheduling.

+> If you want to use storage volumes to provide persistence for your workload, you can use a StatefulSet as part of the solution.
+Although individual Pods in a StatefulSet are susceptble to failure, the persistent Pod identifiers make it earier to match existing volumes to the new Pods that replace any that have failed.

+> StatefulSets are valuable for applications that require one or more of the following.
+>- Stable, unique network identifiers.
+>- Stable, persistent storage.
+>- Ordered, graceful deployment and scaling.
+>- Ordered, automated rolling updates.

+> Limitation
+>- The storage for a given Pod must either be provisioned by a PersistentVolumeProvisioner based on the requested storage class, or pre-provisioned by an admin.
+>- Deleting and/or scaling a StatefulSet down will not delete the volumes associated with StatefulSet.
+This is done to ensure date safey, which is generally more valuable than an automatic purge of all related StatefulSet resources.
+>- StatefulSets currently require a Headless Service to be responsible for the network identify of the Pods.
+You are responsible for creating this Service.
+>- StatefulSets do not provide any guarantees on the termination of pods when a StatefulSet is deleted.
+To achieve ordered and graceful termination of the pods in the StatefulSet, it is possible to scale the StatefulSet down to 0 prior to deletion.
+>- When using Rolling Updates with the default Pod Management Policy (OrderedReady), it's possible to get into a broken state that requires manual intervention to repair.

+##### DaemonSet
+> A DaemonSet ensures that all(or some) Nodes run a copy of a Pod.
+As nodes are added to the cluster, Pods are added to them.
+As nodes are removed from the cluster, those Pods are garbage collected.
+Deleting a DaemonSet will clean up the Pods it created.

+>- For a StatefulSet with N replicas, when Pods are being deployed, they are created sequentially, in order from {0 ...
+N-1}.
+>- When Pods are being deleted, they are terminated in reverse order, from{N -1 ...
+0}.
+>- Before a scaling operation is applied to a Pod, all of its predecessors must be Running and Ready.
+>- Before a Pod is terminated, all of its successors must be completely shutdown.

+##### Jobs
+> A Job creates one or more Pods and will continue to retry execution of the Pods until a specified number of them successfully terminate.
+As Pods successfully complete, the Job tracks the successful completions.
+When a specified number of successful completions is reached, the task is complete.
+Deleting a Job will clean up the Pods it created.
+Suspending a Job will delete its active Pods until the Job is resumed again.

+> There are three main types of task suitable to run as a Job:
+>1.
+Non-parallel Jobs
+>2.
+Parallel Jobs with a fixed completion count
+>3.
+Parallel Jobs with a work queue

+> When a Job completes, no more Pods are created, but the Pods are usually not deleted either.
+Keeping them around allows you to still view the logs of completed pods to check for errors, warnings, or other diagnostic output.
+The job object also remains after it is completed so that you can view its status.
+It is up to the user to delete old jobs after noting their status.

+##### Automatic Clean-up for Finished Jobs
+> The TTL-after-finished controller is only supported for Jobs.
+A cluster operator can use this feature to clean up finished Jobs(either Complete or Failed) automatically by specifying the .spec.ttlSecondsAfterFinished field of a Job.
+When the TTL-after-finished controller cleans up a job, it will delete it cascadingly, that is to say it will delete its dependent objects together with it.

+##### CronJob
+> A CronJob creates Jobs on a repeating schedule.

+> The CronJob is only responsible for creating Jobs that match its schedule, and the Job in turn is responsible for the management of the Pods it represents.

+##### ReplicationController
+> A ReplicationController ensures that a specified number of pod replicas are running at any one time.

+### Services, Load Balancing, and Networking